 For transactions under the reverse charge mechanism, the compounding dealers will be taxed at the normal GST rate.

-To be eligible, a business must have an annual turnover of less than Rs.
-1.5 crore (less than 75 lakhs for North Eastern states) and sell goods only within their own state.
+As of the 1st of April, 2019, the limit to be eligible for the composition scheme has been increased to Rs 1.5 crore (less than 75 lakhs for North Eastern states) and the business is required to sell goods only within their own state.

 The following individuals cannot opt for Composition Scheme:

 - E-commerce operators/aggregators